Outdoor living room ideas – 15 ways to create the most stylish and serene space to unwind

-These outdoor living room ideas will help you transform your backyard into an extension of your home.
-All it takes is a little planning, design know-how and expert advice.
+An outdoor living room can significantly enhance the enjoyment of your home by transforming your backyard into an extension of your home.
+All it takes is a little planning, design know-how, and expert advice.

+Nowadays we want to use our outdoor living space year-round and every day, if the weather allows, for relaxing, entertaining, and hosting family gatherings.
 ‘Your garden should always be thought of as an extension of your home, so it’s important to bring the comfort of indoors outside.
 One way to do this is to divide your outdoor space up by ‘rooms’, with one area for dining and another for relaxing,' says OKA’s co-founder and creative director, Sue Jones.

 To make the most of this ‘extra room’, we must think creatively about how to plan, design and decorate.
 An outdoor living area should offer all the comforts and style of an indoor living room but also be designed with the weather, privacy and surrounding features such as patios, planting and lawns in mind.

-1. Create a seamless feel
+3. Create a seamless indoor/outdoor feel

 Take your first cue from the dominant shades and styles in the connecting indoor room and echo these outside.
 'People want to see a flow from their interiors to their exteriors, and the best way to achieve this seamlessness is through creating an aesthetic that you can carry through both spaces,' says Jonny Brierley, CEO of outdoor furniture company, Moda Furnishings.